 In the time that she lived there, her cognitive functioning declined as well as her physical capabilities.
 She required a hospital visit that we did not think she would survive and resulted in the need for hospice.
 At that point, my family agreed that it would be best for her to move closer to me so that my partner and I could help manage her care.
 She currently lives in a memory care facility very near our home.
 Her memory is poor and her communication limited.
 However, unlike many of the other residents where she lives, she seems to comprehend most of what we tell her.

-A short while ago, her last surviving sibling died.
+A few months after her move, her last surviving sibling died.
 My mother is the only remaining member of her family and their spouses.
 We debated about whether to tell her and sought expertise from dementia care providers.
 There was not a clear yes or no answer and ultimately the most reasonable advice was to do what we thought was best knowing her and the relationship with her sister.
 “Tot” as she was known, was my mom’s closest confidant and best friend.
 Our families are closely intertwined and have shared life’s celebrations and challenges all our lives.
 We concluded that telling her was the best thing to do.
 Cindy and I sat down with her and explained that her sister had died.
 I held my mother close while the three of us cried together.
 She seemed to understand and I was thinking we had made the best decision in telling her the truth.
 We sat quietly for quite some time.

 Cindy and I took turns holding her as she looked at us with a long sad stare.
 Her sadness suddenly turned to confusion and she was able to form a few short words shaking her head, “now who has,,,,what?”
 At that moment, I wanted to blurt out nothing is wrong – everyone is ok, but I could not take back my words.
 When I softly said Tot, she began weeping again.
 My certainty in the decision was shaken and I wondered if we chose the best option.
 Since that time, I have not brought up her sister’s name and she has not tried to ask me any questions.